• ENEnglish

 When the schedule lives on a wall, in a group chat, or in a shared doc, "confirming" means you texting everyone or them telling you in person.
 There's no list.
 No deadline.
 No way to see at a glance who has and who hasn't confirmed.

 So you chase.
 You text.
 You call.
 You wait.
 Half the people don't reply.
 By the time you find out someone can't work, it's too late to find coverage without a scramble.
+The app sends push notifications and email reminders automatically — you only follow up with those who still haven't responded.

 What "Confirmed" Should Mean

 You set a deadline (e.g. Thursday 6pm for Saturday shifts).
 After that, you know exactly who to chase.
 You don't text everyone.
 You text the two people who haven't confirmed.
+Start from a saved template if your weeks look similar.

 How shift confirmation works